Tips for Finding the Right Real Estate Agent

 3. Track your progress

-The agent and client have a “fiduciary” relationship under the law.
+The real estate agent and client have a “fiduciary” relationship under the law.
 The law requires the agent to act in their client’s best interests and remain completely loyal.

 Specifically, a fiduciary cannot use their position for personal gain or permit their interests or the interests of third parties to interfere with their client’s interests.
 In other words, agents cannot use their position to benefit themselves at their client’s detriment.